SHrEE-7/7-Days_of_Docker/Day-1/README.md

 ```

 ### Handwritten notes are also uploaded..have a look..!
-### Contributions are always welcome ❤. feel free to open full request.
+### Contributions are always welcome. feel free to open full request.